-The chart below presents the price movements in our core Business commodities over the past 10 years.
-Over this period we have benefited from generally rising commodity prices while our diversified portfolio provides resilience to decreases in the price of some commodities.
+The chart below presents the movements in annual average prices in our core Business commodities over the past 10 years to 30 June 2014.
+Over most of this period we have benefited from generally rising commodity prices while our diversified portfolio provides resilience to decreases in the price of some commodities.